2nd Polish Corps (Polish Armed Forces in the West): History

-In 1944, the Polish II Corps numbered about 50,000 soldiers.
-During three subsequent battles, it suffered heavy losses (in the final stage of the Battle of Monte Cassino, even the support units were mobilised and used in combat) and it was suggested to General Anders that he withdraw his units.
+In May 1944, the Polish II Corps numbered about 50,000 soldiers and during 1944–45, it fought with distinction in the Italian campaign.
+During the fourth and final Battle of Monte Cassino, it suffered heavy losses (in the final stage of the Battle, even the support units were mobilised and used in combat) and it was suggested to General Anders that he withdraw his units.
 However, since the Soviet Union broke off diplomatic relations with the Polish government and no Poles were allowed out of the USSR, Anders believed that the only source of recruits lay ahead – in German POW camps and concentration camps.
 During the fighting in Italy in June 1944, the II corps was considered to be the most determined formation in the entire British 8th Army as the British historian H.P.
 Willmott wrote: "in the Allied camp the Poles were probably unequalled in their willingness and determination to get to close quarters with the enemy".
 On 12 June 1944, the Polish 3rd Carpathian Division had replaced the 4th Indian Division along the Penne-Atri-Pineto line.
 The II corps was assigned to lead the Allied advance along the Adriatic Sea and by 20 June 1944 the Poles had reached Fermo and were closing in on Ancona.
 After advancing 60 miles over a four day period, the II corps was halted by a German counterattack which drove the Poles back to the Chienti river.
+The Corps went on to fight at the Battle of Ancona during Operation Olive (the fighting on the Gothic Line in September 1944), and the Battle of Bologna during the final offensive in Italy in March 1945.

 By 1945, new units were added, composed mainly of freed POWs and Poles forcibly conscripted into the Wehrmacht.
 This increased the Corps' strength to around 75,000 men, approximately 20,000 of whom were transferred to other Polish units fighting in the West.
 After the war, the divisions of the Corps were used in Italy until 1946, when they were transported to Britain and demobilised.
 The total establishment of the Polish II Corps in 1946 was 103,000.

 The majority of soldiers remained in exile and settled in Britain, although some elected to settle in other countries such as Canada or Australia, either obtaining immigration visas there or relying on previous ties for repatriation.